wontaeyang/hrm/README.md

 # HRM — Home Row Mods for macOS

+![Main Panel](./Images/screen_01.jpg)

 A native macOS menu bar app that turns your home row keys into dual-function keys — tap for the letter, hold for a modifier.
 Built on a **timeless** tap-hold implementation where hold vs tap is decided entirely by other key activity, not by duration timers.

-## Screenshots

-![Main Panel](./Images/screen_01.jpg)

 ## How It Works